Current

 ActivityEvidence that supports this approachChallenge number(s) addressed

 1:1 Online Tutoring‘Delivering online tuition can be an effective way to support the learning of disadvantaged pupils’ – Education Endowment Foundation (EEF).
 ‘Evidence consistently shows the positive impact that targeted academic support can have’.
-EEF Guide to Pupil Premium.2, 3, 4
+EEF Guide to Pupil Premium.3

-Small group Maths tuitionSmall group tuition teaching strategy from the EEF teacher toolkit.
-“The average impact of the small group tuition is four additional months’ progress, on average, over the course of a year.1, 2, 4
+Small group tuitionSmall group tuition teaching strategy from the EEF teacher toolkit.
+“The average impact of the small group tuition is four additional months’ progress, on average, over the course of a year.1,3

 Wider strategies